What Happens if a Laptop Battery Is Overcharged?

 Does the laptop battery wear and tear if it is kept connected to the DC outlet?

-While there is no evidence to suggest that a battery can wear down if kept on direct charging continuously, it is important to note that electronic gadget does wear out after a couple years.
+While there is no evidence to suggest that a battery can wear down if kept on direct charging continuously, it is important to note that electronic gadget does wear out after a couple of years.

 As long as the laptop is relatively new (in the last few years), keeping it plugged in day in day out may make no difference.

-However, there are studies which suggest that keeping your laptop or smartphone battery charged at 80 % to extend it life.
+However, there are studies that suggest that keeping your laptop or smartphone battery charged at 80 % to extend it life.
 There are many power tools that help you do that.
 Nowadays, the laptop manufacturers themselves ship native power management tools to achieve that.